Attendance

 We regularly monitor your child’s attendance and we will contact you, if your child’s attendance is causing concern, to discuss how we can work together to remove any barriers to good attendance.

-If your child is not attending school please phone the school 01553 774587 and select option 1 on the school answer phone service to expalin the reason for their absence.
-If it is more convenient please sent an email to the school office with ther reason for the absence.
+If your child is not attending school please phone the school 01553 774587 to explain the reason for their absence.
+If it is more convenient please send an email to the school office with the reason for the absence.

 Leave in term time will only be authorised in exceptional circumstances.